python-discord/code-jam-5/faithful_fleas/README.md

 # Faithful Fleas

-This project on the theme climate change is a discord bot.
+This project on the theme climate change is a discord bot built using discord-py.

 Team members:
 - ~Qria#0019 (lead)~